A Framework for Safe Probabilistic Invariance Verification of Stochastic Dynamical Systems: Safe Probabilistic Invariance Verification for Continuous-time Systems

 \section{Safe Probabilistic Invariance Verification for Continuous-time Systems}

-In this section, we present optimizations to compute the the upper and lower bounds of the liveness probability of continuous-time systems.
-We first present an optimization for computing lower bounds of the liveness probability, which is adapted from the classical stochastic barrier certificate based on the Doob's nonnegetive supermartingale inequality.
-We then present alternative optimizations for lower- and upper-bounding the liveness probability, which are adapted from the conditions in Propositions \ref{prop:lower_ra_continuous} and \ref{prop:upper_ra_continuous}.
+In this section, we present optimizations to compute the the upper and lower bounds of the liveness probabilities of continuous-time systems.
+We first present an optimization for computing lower bounds of the liveness probabilities, which is adapted from the classical stochastic barrier certificate based on the Doob's nonnegetive supermartingale inequality.
+We then present alternative optimizations for lower- and upper-bounding the liveness probabilities, which are adapted from the conditions in Corollary \ref{prop:lower_ra_continuous} and \ref{prop:upper_ra_continuous}.